INDIAN CLASSICAL DANCE

 By Smt.
 Madhu Nath

 Classical dance is an art form that has been cherished and preserved in India for centuries.
 Dance gives an outlet to one’s creativity and inner feelings and brings a sense of fulfillment and spirituality to the dancer.
 Indian classical dance requires years of training, discipline and commitment.
-The seven styles of classical dance are:
+We will list the seven styles of classical dances and present video clips of most of them and then describe in some detail the most well-known and the pre-eminent form of Indian classical dance, the Bharatanatyam, in then end of this presentation:

 1) Bharata Natyam, which flourished in the temples of Tamil Nadu, in South India.
 Two other southern states—Karnataka and Andhra Pradesh—have also contributed to Bharata Natyam’s development.